MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-resizing-failure.md

 ### Cause: Core quotas are insufficient

 Azure Batch account is limited in the number of cores it can allocate across all pools.
-The batch stops allocating nodes once that quota has been reached.
+Batch stops allocating nodes once that quota has been reached.

 Azure Batch has different core limits and quotas at different levels: Spot/low-priority vCPUs, Total dedicated vCPUs, and Dedicated vCPUs per VM Series.
 You can check your current core quotas via the Batch quota as shown below: